What’s with the fish, David? Koi carp, I think?

 Do you like learning?

 Oh yes!
 I love learning / expanding my skills / gaining knowledge / challenging myself to do better.
-Continuing Personal and Professional Development is essential in the therapeutic professions.
-Some is vital, such as Safeguarding training; some is driven by personal interests; others lead to new endeavours – adding new strings to my bow, as they say.
+Continuing Personal and Professional Development is essential in my profession.
+Some is vital, such as Safeguarding training; some is driven by personal interests; others lead to new endeavoursadding new strings to my bow, as they say.
 This is why I decided to qualify as a couple’s counsellor – and to become a certified Life Coach.
 These extra skills mean that I can offer a wider range of options and services to my clients.

 You know what they say about all work and no play …